 Tailored programs in Public Administration

-GSG also has experience providing short term workshops (2-3 days) to politicians and senior civil servants in-country.
-These programs are designed together with the host government.
-Longer programs from 2 weeks to 6 months are delivered in Australia.
+GSG also has experience providing tailored workshops to senior civil servants or politicians both domestically and internationally.
+These programs are designed together with the host government and .
+Longer programs 6 months are delivered in Australia.

 Examples of previous tailored programs include: